 As is well known, the neoclassical growth model (due to its assumption of diminishing returns on capital) predicts that the lower the starting level of real per capita income, the higher is the predicted growth rate (the convergence property).
 Since national economies differ considerably -in terms of the propensities to save and to have children, willingness to work, access to technology and government policies, 'convergence' can occur only in a conditional sense.
-Within an economy, however, since these factors are relatively similar among different parts of the country, 'absolute convergence' is more likely to be observed. (e. g., Barro1997) Indeed, empirical studies on the historical experiences in currently developed countries suggest that such absolute convergence within countries is in fact common (Barro and Sala-i-Martin 1995).
+Within an economy, however, since these factors are relatively similar among different parts of the country, 'absolute convergence' is more likely to be observed-indeed, empirical studies on the historical experiences in currently developed countries suggest that such absolute convergence within countries is in fact common (Barro and Sala-i-Martin 1995).

-Figure 1 shows the relationship between the per-capita expenditure in 1988 and the average annual growth rate of per-capita expenditure between 1988 and 1997.
-The unit of observation here is each of the 73 provinces.
+Figure 1 shows the relationship between the per-capita expenditure in 1988 and the average annual growth rate of per-capita expenditure between 1988 and 1997 in the rural Philippines.
+The unit of observation here is each of the 72 provinces.
 It appears clear that the force of absolute convergence was in operation during the period in the Philippines.
-As a next step, we have replicated the study by Barro and Sala-i-Martin (1992, 1995) on the regional growth convergence in the United States, Europe and Japan by estimating what they called the 'Beta convergence' coefficients.
-Following Barro and Sala-i-Martin (1995: Chapter 11) we estimated the following equation by non-linear least square (NLLS) estimation.
+As a next step, we have followed the study by Barro and Sala-i-Martin (1992, 1995) on the regional growth convergence in the United States, Europe and Japan by estimating what they called the 'Beta convergence' coefficients.
+Following in particular Barro and Sala-i-Martin (1995: Chapter 11) we estimated the following equation by non-linear least square (NLLS) estimation.

-$$(1/T)\log(y{iT}/y{i0})=a - [(1 - e^{-\beta T})/T]\log(y{i0}) + u{i0,T},$$ where T is the number of years between the two data points (in our case T = 9), $y{i0}$ is the level of per capita expenditures for province i in the initial year (1988), $y{iT}$ is the level of per capita expenditures for province i in the end year (1997), and $u{i0,T}$ is the error term.
-The $\beta$ is the 'Beta convergence' coefficient indicating the speed of convergence.
-Our estimated 'Beta convergence' coefficient for the Philippines during the period 1988-1997 is 0.099 (if we exclude the province of Sulu, which is a clear outlier, the estimated 'Beta convergence' coefficient is 0.094).
+$$(1/T)\log(y{iT}/y{i0}) = a - [(1 - e^{-\beta T})/T]\log(y{i0}) + u{i0,T},$$ where T is the number of years between the two data points (in our case T = 9), y{i0} is the level of per capita expenditures for province i in the initial year (1988), y{iT} is the level of per capita expenditures for province i in the end year (1997), and $u{i0,T}$ is the error term.1 The β is the 'Beta convergence' coefficient indicating the speed of convergence.2 Our estimated 'Beta convergence' coefficient for the Philippines during the period 1988-1997 is 0.115 (if we exclude the province of Sulu, which is a clear outlier, the estimated 'Beta convergence' coefficient is 0.109) using the per-capita expenditure data from rural areas only.
+Using the per-capita expenditure data from the provincial aggregate (i. e., including both the urban and rural areas), the estimated 'Beta convergence coefficient' is 0.099 (0.094 excluding the province of Sulu).
+The rate of absolute convergence thus appears to be slightly higher across rural-only provincial incomes than across aggregate provincial incomes.